December 10, 2009

 Offers views on entertainment industry in rare speaking appearance

 Covering a wide-variety of topics from entrepreneurship to philanthropy, as well as the past, present and future of the entertainment and media industries, Hollywood legend David Geffen joined UCLA Anderson Dean Judy Olian for the first Dean's Distinguished Series event earlier this month.
-The ongoing Series features Dean Olian and her guests in unscripted and uncensored discussions covering the most pressing and cutting edge management issues of the day.
+The ongoing series features Dean Judy Olian and her guests in unscripted and uncensored discussions covering the most pressing and cutting edge management issues of the day.

 The free-flowing conversation with Geffen, who rarely participates in public presentations, commenced before a standing-room only Korn Convocation Center audience of Anderson students and faculty.
 After introducing him as one of the "most successful and powerful" individuals in the entertainment industry, Olian engaged Geffen with a series of questions before yielding the floor to students for a lively question and answer period.